-CPU Fan Speed [xxxxRPM] Chassis Fan Speed [xxxxRPM]
+CPU Fan, Power Fan [xxxxRPM]

-The onboard hardware monitor is able to detect the CPU fan speed and the chassis fan speed in rotations per minute (RPM).
+The onboard hardware monitor is able to detect the CPU fan speed, power supply fan speed, and the chassis fan speed in rotations per minute (RPM).
 The presence of the fans is automatically detected.
 Set to [Ignore] only if necessary.

-VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage [xx.xxV]

-The onboard hardware monitor is able to detect the voltage output by the onboard voltage regulators.
+VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage The onboard hardware monitor is able to detect the voltage output by the onboard voltage regulators.
 Set to [Ignore] only if necessary.